-In light of UVA's articulated fossil fuel free goal, the on-site combustion of fuels is strongly discouraged unless required for life safety and emergency back-up systems.
-Consider replacing existing systems which consume fossil fuels with an appropriate alternative served by district energy or electricity.
+In light of UVA's articulated fossil free fuel goal, the on-site combustion of fuels shall be prohibited unless required for life safety and emergency back-up systems.
+Space heating, water heating, cooking, and humidification applications shall all be provided via district heating or electricity-based equipment.